Special Religious Education (SRE, previously known as Scripture) takes place at Fort Street High School every Tuesday.

 Hinduism fosters the positive values of respect, tolerance, empathy, determination, resilience and service to others and encourages a healthy, balanced and meaningful life in harmony with community and the natural world.

-Option 3: Special Education in Ethics (Pilot program in 2021, available to Year 7 only)
+Option 3: Special Education in Ethics (Years 7&8 only)

 • modelling the inquiry process – by asking questions and encouraging discussion